Appendix B — Research computing overview

 Starting from Chapter 6, we make extensive use of data sources from the PostgreSQL supplied by WRDS.
 WRDS essentially provides data in two forms: as SAS data files (accessible via SFTP) and as tables in a PostgreSQL database.

-In Chapter 2 we provide an extended tutorial on R with an emphasis on the so-called Tidyverse.
+Chapter 2 provides an extended tutorial on R with an emphasis on the so-called Tidyverse.
 Using dbplyr

-, tables in the WRDS database can be represented as a kind of data frame that allow us “to use remote database tables as if they are in-memory data frames by automatically converting dplyr
+, tables in a (possibly remote) database can be represented as a kind of data frame that allows us “to use remote database tables as if they are in-memory data frames by automatically converting dplyr

 code into SQL” (we explain what a data frame is in Chapter 2).
 In this way, the dbplyr

 package allows us to deploy the skills we learn in Chapter 2 to the manipulation and analysis of data stored in relational databases almost seamlessly.
-The best way to understand these ideas is through directions for hands-on use, which we provide in subsequent chapters.1
+The best way to understand these ideas is through hands-on use, for which we provide guidance in the chapters beginning with Chapter 6.

 According to Wikipedia, “R is a programming language and free software environment for statistical computing and graphics”.

-Relative to SAS, R has the benefit of being open-source and free.
+Compared to SAS and Stata, R has the benefit of being open-source and free.
 Like SAS, there is a seemingly endless list of packages to support almost any statistical procedure or data management task that one can think of.
 A disadvantage of R is that, like Stata, its default approach uses in-memory data analysis.
 However, as we will see, this disadvantage can be overcome with packages that facilitate on-disk data manipulation and analysis.

 This book contains a lot of R code and a reader might ask why we chose R for this book and we provide an answer in this section.